ethereum/ethereum-org-website/src/content/developers/tutorials/Waffle-hello-world-with-buidler-tutorial/index.md

 ### Next step consists in compiling our contract and runing tests:

 Waffle tests use Mocha (a test framework) with Chai (an assertion library).
-All you have to do is run `npx buidler test` and wait for the following message to appear.
+All you have to do is run `npx hardhat test` and wait for the following message to appear.

 ```yml
 ✓ Should return the new greeting once it's changed